totaljs/jComponent/readme.md

 ## Component definition

 The definition of the component must be defined in JavaScript.
-You can define the component in some HTML template (in `<script>` tag) or in your own JavaScript libraries.
+You can define the component in a HTML template (in `<script>` tag) or in your own JavaScript libraries.

 __Simple example__: